lagimik/PartnerCrucible/TheChangelog.md

 ### Week ending March 10, 2023

-Changes this week's changes include OpenAI learning plan and OpenAI workshops on GitHub.
+Changes this week include OpenAI learning plan and OpenAI workshops on GitHub.
 Also includes an extensive set of Azure security focussed Github repos.

 Date | Change | File
 :--- | :----- | ---: